trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 - Make sure you have carefully written down your PINs and backup passphrase and store this in a secure location
 - When finished enter your PIN onto OnlyKey to start using your new device, OnlyKey is ready for use as a security key (FIDO2/U2F) and for challenge-response

- ***To use OnlyKey for password management, file encryption, and secure messaging follow the steps below to install the OnlyKey app***.
+ ***To use OnlyKey for password management, file encryption, and other two factor authentication methods use the steps below to install the OnlyKey app***.

 <i class="fa fa-arrow-down fa-3x"></i>